Tour Code: 7572P4

 Duration: 8 hours

 The Dark Hedges which was used as the King's Road in Arya Stark's escape in the Game of Thrones is also one of the most photographed sites in Northern Ireland and truly a photographers dream.
-This is only a 10 to 15-minute stop en-route back to Belfast.
+This is only a 10 to 15-minute stop en-route to Giant's Causeway.